Skip to site content Skip to main menu

 • disclosure of information could prejudice national security.

-A member of the public or media who disrupts the business of the meeting may be asked to leave the meeting after due warning has been given.
-Re-admission to that or other public meetings held by the Board, Committee or Sub Committee shall be at the discretion of the chair of the meeting.
+• A member of the public or media who disrupts the business of the meeting may be asked to leave the meeting after due warning has been given.
+Re-admission to that or other public meetings held by the Board, Committee or Sub- Committee is at the discretion of the chair of the meeting.

 Meeting Attendees

-The chief constable or his/her representative may be required to attend meetings of the Board, Committees and Sub-Committees to provide such reports, statistics or other information relating to the Police Service, police functions or the state of crime as the Authority may reasonably require, in accordance with section 84(3) of the Act.
+The Chief Constable or their representative may be required to attend meetings of the Board, Committees and Sub-Committees to provide such reports, statistics or other information relating to the Police Service, police functions or the state of crime as the Authority may reasonably require, in accordance with section 84(3) of the Act.

 Notice of Meetings

-Notice of ordinary meetings will be advertised on the Website.
-The notice will be advertised at least 7 calendar days before the meeting and shall include the date, time, venue and items of business to be considered at the meeting.
+Where possible, a notice of meetings will be published on the Authority’s website at least 7 calendar days before the meeting and will include the date, time, location and items of business to be considered at the meeting.

 Agenda for Meetings and Order of Business

-The agenda will be circulated to Members by electronic means at least 7 days prior to the meeting, and will be published on the website subject to Standing Order 21.
-If requested, paper copies can be made available.
+The agenda will be circulated to Members at least 7 calendar days prior to the meeting and will be published on the Authority’s website.

 The business of the Board, Committee or Sub-Committee, at all meetings will proceed in accordance with the agenda issued for that meeting unless otherwise directed by the chair of that meeting.
 No business other than that on the agenda will be considered except where, by reason of special circumstances which shall be recorded in the minute, the chair is of the opinion that the item should be considered at the meeting.